chadac/golang/src/cmd/compile/abi-internal.md

-To perform a call, the caller reserves space starting at the lowest address in its stack frame for the call stack frame, stores arguments in the registers and argument stack fields determined by the above algorithm, and performs the call.
+To perform a call, the caller reserves space starting at the lowest address in its stack frame for the call stack frame, stores arguments in the registers and argument stack fields determined by the above algolangrithm, and performs the call.
 At the time of a call, spill space, result stack fields, and result registers are left uninitialized.
-Upon return, the callee must have stored results to all result registers and result stack fields determined by the above algorithm.
+Upon return, the callee must have stored results to all result registers and result stack fields determined by the above algolangrithm.

 There are no callee-save registers, so a call may overwrite any register that doesn’t have a fixed meaning, including argument